cgrates/cgrates/docs/tut_cgrates_usage.rst

 --------------------------------

 Before proceeding to this step, you should have **CGRateS** installed and started with custom configuration, depending on the tutorial you have followed.
+This process assumes redis/mysql are used as DB.
+If mongodb is used, use cgr- loader options -tpdb_type, -tpdb_port, -stordb_type, -stordb_port, -datadb_type, -datadb_port

 For our tutorial we load again prepared data out of shared folder, containing following rules: